-True genius sees solutions to problems no one thought they had, or others that couldn't be cracked.
+True genius sees new problems no one thought they had.
+Or old problems everyone believed couldn't be cracked.

 Without a great problem there is no solution.
 Without a great problem, there is no company.
 And, most importantly, without a great problem, there is no category.